 Avulsion fracture symptoms

-Symptoms of an avulsion fracture are very similar to a sprain and it is very difficult to tell the difference without an X-ray or MRI scan.
+Symptoms of an avulsion fracture are very similar to a ligaments sprain.
+It is very difficult to tell the difference without an X-ray or MRI scan.

-More severe avulsion fractures or fractures in children may require casting for 6-8 weeks to allow the bone to heal.
+- More severe avulsion fractures or fractures in children may require casting for 6-8 weeks to allow the bone to heal.